tiga1231/neural_fdm/README.md

 With the scripts, you can even tesselate and 3D print your own masonry vault from one of our model predictions if you fancy!

+Go back to the [Table of contents](#table-of-contents) ⬆️.

 ## Installation

 >We only support installation on a CPU.
 Our paper does not use any GPUs.
-Crazy, right?
+Crazy, right? 🪄

 Create a new [Anaconda](https://www.anaconda.com/) environment and then activate it: